 Relying upon her 21+ year professional experience, Lydia assists Italian and foreign clients in matters of Intellectual and Industrial Property, in court proceedings, with particular focus upon disputes for violations of trademarks and patents, design and copyrights, as well as in the extrajudicial context of corporate transactions and commercial agreements.

 Lydia is a member of the International Association for the Protection of Intellectual Property (AIPPI), of the Licensing Executives Society (LES) and of the Chiefs in Intellectual Property (ChIPs) network, where she is in the organizing committee of the Italy Chapter.

-Lydia is ranked by Chambers Global and Europe 2021 for Intellectual Property (Band 5), by The Legal500 EMEA 2021 as a “Next Generation Partner” for Intellectual Property, and by WTR1000 2021 (World Trademark Review – The world’s leading trademark professionals) in the “Individuals: enforcement and litigation” category (Band 3).
+Lydia is ranked by Chambers Global and Chambers Europe 2022 for Intellectual Property (Band 5), by The Legal 500 EMEA 2021 as a “Next Generation Partner” for Intellectual Property, and by WTR 1000 2022 (World Trademark Review – The world’s leading trademark professionals) in the “Individuals: enforcement and litigation” category (Band 3).

-For the sixth year in a row, she is ranked among the “IP Stars” 2020/21 (“Patent star” and “Trade mark star”) in the “Managing Intellectual Property Survey” by Euromoney Legal Media Group.
+She is ranked among the “IP Stars” 2022 (“Patent star” and “Trade mark star”, for the seventh year in a row) and among the “Top 250 Women in IP 2022” in the “Managing Intellectual Property Survey” by Euromoney Legal Media Group.

 Lydia has also received an individual recognition as “Best in Copyright” at the Women in Business Law Awards Europe 2020.

 After earning her Law Degree from the State University of Milan, Lydia was awarded a Ph.D in “International Economic Law” by the Bocconi University, defending a dissertation on “Exhaustion of intellectual property rights in the framework of the TRIPs Agreement.
 Interests of intellectual property rights owners and the principle of free circulation of goods”.